If you use your car for business purposes, you ordinarily can deduct car expenses.

 - It is given as an equipment maintenance allowance (EMA) to employees of the U.S. Postal Service.

 - It is at the rate contained in the 1991 collective bargaining agreement.
-Any later agreement cannot increase the qualified reimbursement amount by more than the rate of inflation.
+Any later agreement can't increase the qualified reimbursement amount by more than the rate of inflation.